flakzilla/cr2020-relay-board/README.md

 ## Summary

 This project faithfully recreates the original board based on a sample LC-67183-1 board from a 1976 North American market CR-2020.
-A complete BOM (parts listing) is included, including modern part substitutions where original parts may not be available.
-Instructions for ordering your own copies of the board from PCB manufacturer JLCPCB are included below.
+A complete BOM is provided, including modern part substitutions where original parts may not be available.
+Instructions for ordering copies of the board from JLCPCB are included below.

-Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical improvements.
+Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical changes.

 Replica filter capacitor boards have been developed as well:
 1. niclasf's board: https://foogadgets.blogspot.com/2020/05/yamaha-cr2020-repair.html (To get one, contact niclasf on AK, or use his web store at https://www.facebook.com/foogadgets/)
 1. jayfree's board: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-4#post-14139270))

 Jayfree also designed a replacement for the relay board.
-It's a modern two-layer design instead of a reproduction of the original PCB: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-5#post-14284775))
+It's a modernized two-layer design instead of a reproduction of the original PCB: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-5#post-14284775))

 ### Caution & Advice

 * There are some small differences between model years, but as far as I can tell, this board should work for any model year. **Check your CR-2020's power supply carefully** before trying to use this reproduction board.
 * At least 2oz copper is required for the PCB.
-* A lead forming tool is helpful for assembling the board.

-In general, you should read this thread on AK before going ahead: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/

-NOTE: the board uses silkscreen text that is too small.
+* The board uses silkscreen text that is too small.
 JLCPCB will manufacture it, but the results won't be perfect.
 A PDF export of the silkscreen markings is included for reference.

+In general, you should read this thread on AK before going ahead: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/

 ## How-To

 ### Summary
 Want to make one?
 Here's what to do:
-1. Using the CAD files from this page, order a relay board from a PCB manufacturer (such as JLCPCB)
+1. Using the CAD files from this page, order a copy of the relay board from a PCB manufacturer (such as JLCPCB)
-1. Order the parts from an electronics supplier (e.g. mouser or digikey)
+1. Order the necessary parts from an electronics supplier (mouser, digikey, etc), and recover components for reuse from the old board
-1. Assemble the board
+1. Assemble
-1. Install the board

 ### Step 1: Order PCB
 Recommend using JLCPCB (https://jlcpcb.com/).